Are you in search of a robo-advisor that can help you achieve your investment goals?

 The custodian fees never exceed $100 in a year, and as previously mentioned, Nest Wealth covers any trading fee above $100.
 You can trade as much as you want without worrying about the trading fees.
 The custodians charge an account fee that Nest Wealth covers for your first account for you.

-ETF companies charge the Management Expense Ratio (MER) fees, and they apply for all robo-advisors.
+ETF companies charge Management Expense Ratio (MER) fees, and that applies to all robo-advisors.
 Nest Wealth utilizes only low-cost ETFs that charge an average MER of 0.13% for balanced portfolios.
-It’s MER fees are lower than the average in Canada, which is 2.10%.
+Its MER fees are much lower than the average mutual fund fees in Canada, which is around 2%.